zsofiasomlai/pbx-group-security/content/challenges/set-up/ST-PR-pull-request.md

 difficulty  : medium
 skills      : GitHub
 tech_stack  : Git and GitHub workflows
+who_are_you : Willing to learn new skills, particularly new technical skills, as required
 ---

 GitHub is a key part of our workflow with most of the team using its web interface to manage the content